If there is a last line of defense against climate change, it may well lie in the mangrove trees that cling to coastlines throughout the tropics.

 Luckily, local efforts to protect these habitats — and other marine and coastal wetlands including seagrasses and salt marshes, collectively known as “blue carbon” ecosystems — have taken root.
 In northern Brazil, for example, Conservation International is assisting a local community in protecting its mangrove forests through sustainable crab-fishing cooperatives, which have doubled workers’ income in just a year.

 Unfortunately, local conservation efforts are on their own not enough to turn the tide.
 Until the global community understands the full value of mangroves to humanity, these trees will continue to be felled for short-term gain.
 We have to make it worth it to invest in protecting these areas.

 On the mangrove-rich Caribbean coast of Colombia, Conservation International is working to do just this.
 Later this year, a mangrove conservation project here will become the first-ever blue carbon initiative to be issued carbon offsets under the widely adopted Verified Carbon Standard.

 What this means, simply put, is that commitments made to keep these mangrove forests intact can be purchased and traded on the global market to compensate for carbon emissions made elsewhere in the world.
 As public pressure grows on companies to account for their impacts on nature, carbon offsets — in short, nature itself — can become a larger part of the solution.

-Up to now, mangroves have been underused in international carbon markets compared with terrestrial forests, despite the fact that they can store up to 10 times more carbon per hectare than terrestrial forest.
+Up to now, mangroves have been underused in international carbon markets, despite the fact that, on average, they can store even more carbon per hectare than terrestrial forest.
 Broadening these projects to include more mangroves provides a bigger climate mitigation impact, while offering more climate adaptation benefits through economic incentives that can be used to protect coastal communities who stand to lose the most due to sea-level rise.